Defending Against Alignment-Breaking Attacks via Robustly Aligned LLM: Experiments

 In practice, another type of commonly seen alignment-breaking attack is the handcrafted jailbreak prompts.
 Those manually crafted adversarial prompts usually work by designing elaborate role-play scenarios or asking the LLM to give the responses starting with affirmative responses such as ``Sure, here it is'' to force the LLM to generate harmful content.
 In general, the handcrafted jailbreak prompt is the type of alignment-breaking attack that is more widely adopted as it only requires no computation at all, and therefore, the threats stemming from handcrafted jailbreak prompts cannot be overlooked.

 We also assessed the defensive capabilities of our robustly aligned LLM against these meticulously designed jailbreak prompts.
 Specifically, we selected the top five jailbreak prompts from \textit{jailbreakchat.com}\footnote{The prompts are taken according to the website result on Sept 12, 2023}, voted by the online users according to their effectiveness.
-For each of these handcrafted jailbreak prompts, we randomly selected 20 questions from the Harmful Behaviors dataset, culminating in a set of 100 handcrafted jailbreak prompt samples.
-We observed that out of the five chosen jailbreak prompts, three were marked effective against GPT-4 by users.
-This observation validated the strong capability of these handcrafted prompts to bypass the model's alignment.

-Table \ref{tab:handcrafted} shows the effects of our defense method on the handcrafted jailbreak prompt dataset for two different LLMs, \textit{Vicuna-7B-chat-HF} and \textit{Guanaco-7B-HF}, both of which underwent safety alignment.
+For each of these handcrafted jailbreak prompts, we randomly selected 30 questions from the Harmful Behaviors dataset, culminating in a set of 150 handcrafted jailbreak prompt samples.
+Table \ref{tab:handcrafted} shows the effects of our defense method on the handcrafted jailbreak prompt dataset for three different LLMs, \textit{Vicuna-7B-chat-HF}, \textit{Guanaco-7B-HF}, \textit{GPT-3.5-turbo-0613}, all of them underwent safety alignment.
 We found that our robustly aligned LLM also performs exceptionally well against such handcrafted jailbreak prompts.
-As seen in Table \ref{tab:handcrafted}, handcrafted jailbreak prompts achieved attack success rates of 100\% and 97\% on the \textit{Vicuna-7B-chat-HF} and \textit{Guanaco-7B-HF} models, respectively, without additional defense beyond alignment.
-However, when applying to our robustly aligned LLM, the attack success rates dropped to 12\% and 7\%, a result even better compared to the adversarial prompt attacks in the previous section.
+As seen in Table \ref{tab:handcrafted}, handcrafted jailbreak prompts achieved attack success rates of 98.4\%, 94.7\%, and 82.0\% on the \textit{Vicuna-7B-chat-HF}, \textit{Guanaco-7B-HF}, and \textit{GPT-3.5-turbo-0613} models, respectively, without additional defense beyond alignment.
+However, when applying to our robustly aligned LLM, the attack success rates dropped to 12\%, 9.3\%, and 8.0\%, a result even better compared to the adversarial prompt attacks in the previous section.
+In the meantime, RA-LLM has no significant impact on BAR especially for the larger models like \textit{GPT-3.5-turbo-0613}, which inherently possess strong semantics comprehension abilities.